Preview

 MAIN INFORMATION ABOUT THE JOURNAL

-Safety and Risk of Pharmacotherapy is a peer-reviewed scientific and applied research journal published both in print and online.
-This journal is the only scientific journal on the safety and risks of pharmacotherapy in Russia.
+Safety and Risk of Pharmacotherapy is an open-access peer-reviewed scientific and applied research journal published both in print and online.
+It is the only Russian scientific journal covering safety and risks of pharmacotherapy in Russia.
+Founded in 1994.

 Aim: to report on scientific achievements and practical experience in drug safety assurance and pharmacotherapy risk reduction.

-Target audience: healthcare practitioners; clinical pharmacologists and specialists in other medical specialties; pharmacists; pharmacovigilance officers and pharmacovigilance managers in pharmaceutical companies; employees of expert institutions, preclinical and clinical trial centres, regulatory and supervisory bodies, and research institutes; teachers and students of medical and pharmaceutical universities.
-For more information, see the Aims and Scope section.
+Target audience: healthcare practitioners; clinical pharmacologists and other medical specialists; pharmacists; pharmacovigilance officers and managers in pharmaceutical companies; employees of expert bodies, preclinical and clinical trial centres, regulatory and supervisory bodies, and research institutes; lecturers and students of medical and pharmaceutical universities.
+For more information, see Aims and Scope section.

 Founder: Federal State Budgetary Institution ‘Scientific Centre for Expert Evaluation of Medicinal Products’ of the Ministry of Health of the Russian Federation.